 Despite myths that dyslexic learners lack intelligence, most have average to above-average intelligence.
 Comprehension is not the problem – comprehending by reading is the problem.
 Many dyslexics learn better (retain more information) when the information is heard rather than seen.
 This is really a key to educational success on all levels.
 While dyslexics should be encouraged to comprehend the written word, it should not be the only way or considered to be inherently better than learning by hearing.

 Ben Foss, author of The Dyslexia Empowerment Plan: A Blueprint for Renewing Your Child’s Confidence and Love of Learning, calls this ear reading as opposed to eye reading.
 If the desired result is understanding, what difference does it make if the student learned the information by seeing or hearing?

 There are many technology tools to help with this.
 Students should have a few well-chosen technology tools that they are familiar with before heading off to college!
 Check out Learning Ally for access to 1000s of audio books including textbooks.

 Self-Understanding or Metacognition

 This self-understanding is often referred to as metacognition.
 Once your dyslexic student enters the college campus, they are responsible for their education.
 No one is going to call mom if an assignment is missing or if it is being done poorly.
-Helping dyslexic students to understand their dyslexia and to be able to converse easily about it with professors and other campus personel is a key to their success.
+Helping dyslexic students to understand their dyslexia and to be able to converse easily about it with professors and other campus personnel is a key to their success.